CaptainDario/DaIPTimelapse/README.md

 [Here](https://github.com/CaptainDario/DaIPTimelapse/projects/1) you can see the currently planned features for this project.

+You have an idea for a new feature?</br>
+Feel free to open an issue and ask for it.
+You can also implement it and open an pull request.

 ## Development notes

 For development Python 3.9 was used.